priyadharshini225/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
-1.Import the necessary packages using import statement.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-3.Import KMeans and use for loop to cluster the data.

-4.Predict the cluster and plot data graphs.

-5.Print the outputs and end the program
+1.Load the Mall_customers.csv dataset, inspect initial rows and check for missing values to understand the data structure.

+2. Use the Elbow Method to determine the optimal number of clusters by training multiple KMeans models (from 1 to 10 clusters) and recording the Within-Cluster Sum of Squares (WCSS).

+3. Plot the WCSS values against the number of clusters to identify the optimal cluster count visually.

+4. Train a KMeans model with 5 clusters (based on the elbow point), and predict the cluster for each customer.

+5. Visualize the clusters by plotting "Annual Income" against "Spending Score" for each cluster, using different colors for clear segmentation.
+6.
 ## Program:
 ```
 /*